MihaiCiorascu/MovieDatabase/README.md

 ## Features

 - **Movie Management**:
-  - Add, update, delete, and list movies in the database.
+  - Add, update, delete and list movies in the database.
   - Store and retrieve movie data persistently using file handling.

 - **Graphical User Interface**: